jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 ## Accessing Fields of a Union

+Unions are included in Rust mainly for calling into C code that uses them.
+If you want to access a union, it has to be done from an `unsafe` block.

-A `union` is like a `struct`, but each field in the union occupies the same memory.
-Only one of the fields is ever safe to access at a time, depending on what is stored in the union.
+For the non-C programmers reading this, a `union` is like a `struct`, but each field in the union occupies the same memory.
+Only one of the fields is ever correct to access at a time, depending on what is stored in the union.
 This example, for instance, will be four bytes long and holds either a `u32` or an `f32`:

 ```rust
 #[repr(C)]